faketoshi/whitepaper/README.md

 # Faketoshi (CSW) Whitepaper

 This paper is a work-in-progress.

-Stay tuned.
+We'll happily accept most PRs as long as they are mergeable!